I answered this question on a forum the other day, “How do I build a SaaS platform on WordPress?”

 NOTE: you can offer access to using your domain mapping plugin for customers who pay you more money.
 Perhaps you offer the subdomain for free, and if they want access to domain mapping they can pay you $ per month.

-5) BLOG TEMPLATES: assign a template to each subsite that we built in the previous step which turns the subsite into a product.
+BLOG TEMPLATES: assign a template to each subsite that we built in the previous step which turns the subsite into a product.
 This gives you complete control over the product offered to customers in scalable way.
-It also allows users to start using their site immediately – it works out-of-the-box.
+It also allows users to start using their site immediately.

 You’re able to tap directly into the native WordPress membership system by simply connecting a specific Gravity Form with the registration process so as a visitor fills out the form they are automatically registered as a WordPress user.
 If you don’t have Gravity Forms, then I recommend the great options you already have access to with WPMU DEV.